The Fenway Alliance

 Together with our institutional members, corporate partners, and community organizations we create innovative and relevant programming that supports local artists and entrepreneurs while allowing improved access to the unique offerings of the Fenway to the greater public.

-Our collective goal is to enhance the District, creating an area in the City of Boston that remains and grows in its uniquely rich academic and cultural offerings, and it’s beautiful parklands and green spaces.
+Our collective goal is to enhance the District, creating a 5-mile area in the City of Boston that remains and grows in its uniquely rich academic and cultural offerings, and its beautiful parklands and green spaces.

 The Fenway Alliance has expanded the focus of our email newsletter and social media presence to feature Black Artists more prominently and consistently alongside news and updates from our member institutions and community partners.
 This effort is one small step we make in support of a broader citywide effort to create greater justice and equity in Boston’s arts community and the City at large.